Elering/estfeed-datahub-docs/eng/12-metering-data.md

 > **Warning**
 >
 > The resolution of the data is rigidly fixed by the Datahub – for both electricity and gas, the resolution is one hour.
-In 2024, electricity will switch to the 15 minute resolution.
+In 2024, electricity will switch to the 15-minute resolution.
 >
 > In the case of gas, it is also allowed to transmit daily data.
 In this case, the daily metering data must be added to the suitable gas day hour.